Docker Image: NGINX with PHP FPM

 Conclusion

-This djpic/nginx image paired with djpic/php image serve as the basis for all my web development.
+This djpic/nginx image paired with djpic/php image serves as the basis for all my web development.
 Be sure to read my article on php image to get the entire picture.
 All the Dockerfiles, scripts, and supporting files to build these images are available on Gitlab.
-Feel free to use these files to build your own but just remember the change the image names.
+Feel free to use these files to build your own but remember the change the image names.